-Centers shall provide intensive on-going personal counseling services early within the first 60 days of the student's stay on center.
-These services will continue as needed (see PRH 3.3, Personal and Career Counseling) throughout the student's enrollment, with the following features:
+Centers shall provide intensive ongoing personal counseling services early within the first 60 days of the student's stay on center.
+These services will continue as needed (see Chapter 3, Section 3.3, Personal and Career Counseling) throughout the student's enrollment, with the following features:

 - a.
-An intake assessment, including student history, during the first 48 hours of enrollment (see Section 2.3, Student Assessment). - b.
+An intake assessment, including student history, during the first 48 hours of enrollment (see Section 2.3, Student Assessment).
+A copy of this assessment will be submitted to the health and wellness center for review and inclusion in the student health record. - b.
 Ongoing structured, scheduled, and documented individual social development and adjustment counseling. - c.
-Group support sessions designed to identify and address specific issues, such as: abuse, relationships, childcare, home sickness, language and cultural barriers, etc. - d.
+Group support sessions designed to identify and address specific issues, such as: abuse, relationships, child care, homesickness, language and cultural barriers, etc. - d.
 Identification of students who need more intensive services and referral to such services. - e.
-Intervention and implementation of strategies to address personal issues, including mental health, medical issues, and limited English proficiency (LEP). - f.
+Intervention, implementation, and documentation of strategies to address personal issues, including mental health, medical issues, and English language learners. - f.
 Support services, to include assisting with AWOL retrieval, conferring with parents, admissions counselors, career transition specialists, social service agencies; and providing referrals to community resources, as appropriate.